 Staff permit parking areas are reserved by pavement markings and/or posted signs.
 Vehicles with staff permits may also park in unreserved parking spaces.
 Vehicles with staff permits are not permitted to park in service areas, loading zones, and spaces reserved for other uses.
 Designated parking spaces for the President of Lewis & Clark College and selected Officers of the College are reserved at all times.

 Conveniently located parking spaces are reserved for carpools from 7 am to 10 am, Monday though Friday.
 Qualification criteria for carpool permits are shown in Transportation and Parking Regulations.
-Carpool applications are available at the Student and Departmental Account Services Office and the Campus Safety Office.

 Graduate Campus Parking

 Parking is enforced on the Graduate Campus from 7:00 am to 7:00 pm.
 Faculty and Staff spaces are reserved for faculty or staff from 8 am to 5 pm, Monday through Friday.
 The West and East Loop parking lots are open to all valid permit holders.
 Parking is not enforced on the Graduate Campus on weekends.